gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

-## Migrate GitLab CI to GitSwarm
+## Migrate GitLab CI to GitSwarm EE

-Beginning with GitSwarm 2015.4, GitLab CI is no longer its own application, but is instead built into GitSwarm.
+Beginning with GitSwarm EE 2015.4, GitLab CI is no longer its own application, but is instead built into GitSwarm.

-This guide will detail the process of migrating your CI installation and data into your GitSwarm installation. **You can only migrate CI data from GitLab CI 8.0 to GitSwarm 2015.4; migrating between other versions (e.g. 7.14 to 2016.1) is not possible.**
+This guide will detail the process of migrating your CI installation and data into your GitSwarm EE installation. **You can only migrate CI data from GitLab CI 8.0 to GitSwarm EE 2015.4; migrating between other versions (e.g. 7.14 to 2016.1) is not possible.**

 We recommend that you read through the entire migration process in this